kushagr-m/EasyNews-Enhancer/README.md

 # NHK Easy News Enhancer
-Userscript that enhances the usability, readability and UX of NHK Easy News..
+Userscript that enhances the usability, readability and UX of NHK Easy News.

 #### Features
 - [x] Toggle furigana with an on-screen button! (reduce reliance on furigana and learn Kanji)